-- BAD1.
+- BAD BAD1.
 God does not do anything without sufficient reason. - BAD2.
 God either created physical objects or did not create them. - BAD3.
-Wdo not need physical objects in order to have all of our experiences, since God can implant them in our minds directly. - BAD4.
+We do not need physical objects in order to have all of our experiences, since God can implant them in our minds directly. - BAD4.
 So, there is no good reason for God to have created physical objects, in addition to minds. - BADC.
 So, God did not create physical objects.
-God creates our ideas directly, instead of taking the detour through physical objects.
+God creates our ideas directly, instead of mediately through physical objects.

-Berkeley does not present this argument himself, though it is implicit in his work.
+Berkeley does not present BAD himself, though it is implicit in his work.
 He does insist on BAD3.